 In the past two years due to COVID-19, many activities were put on hold, including preventive doctor visits.
 According to the Health Care Cost Containment Institute (HCCI), preventive care visits have declined significantly during the pandemic.
 Wellness exams and testing including mammograms, prostate-specific antigen, PSA, and pap smears decreased by about 80%; colonoscopies were down 90%; and childhood vaccines were down 60%.

 An increased use of telemedicine visits have helped patients keep in touch with their health care providers—and that’s good—however, it’s important to see your provider face-to-face at least once a year.
 Many people are nervous to venture out and are afraid of what they might encounter when visiting a doctor’s office.
 Rest assured that health providers are taking painstaking steps to ensure your safety.

-When you visit your doctor’s office during the pandemic, things will look different.
-Everyone will be wearing masks, and the check-in desk will likely have a barrier between you and the receptionist.
+When you visit your doctor’s office during these days, things look different.
+Everyone is wearing masks, and the check-in desk often has a barrier between you and the receptionist.
 You may even have your temperature taken upon arrival.
 In addition to all of these measures, there is increased sanitizing designed to keep you safe.

 - Your Annual Routine Physical Examination—This is the opportunity for a doctor who knows you and your medical history to monitor any ongoing conditions and catch small issues that could cause you big problems in the long-run.

 - Colonoscopy—Colon cancer is the second highest cause of cancer-related deaths in the United States.
 You should get your first screening colonoscopy at age 50 (age 45 for Black Americans).
 Most will not need another screening for 10 years.
 However, if polyps are found or if you have a high risk for colon cancer, screening may need to be more frequent.
 Removing precancerous polyps and lesions are an important way to prevent more aggressive colon cancer.